Amid lockdown, DHFL promoters, 21 others found at farmhouse

 DHFL promoters Kapil and Dheeraj Wadhawan were detained at Mahabaleshwar in Maharashtra's Satara district on Thursday for violating prohibitory orders amid lockdown, police said.
 Police found 23 people including members of the Wadhawan family at their farmhouse, an official said.

-Maharashtra Home Minister Anil Deshmukh said a probe will be conducted into this.
+While the opposition BJP sought an explanation from the Shiv Sena-NCP-Congress government, Maharashtra Home Minister Anil Deshmukh said a probe will be conducted.
 "Will probe how the 23 members of the Wadhawan family got permission to travel from Khandala to Mahabaleshwar," Deshmukh tweeted.

 According to local police officials, the Wadhawan family along with others travelled from Khandala to Mahabaleshwar on Wednesday evening in their cars, even when both Pune and Satara districts are sealed amid ongoing lockdown for containing coronavirus.
 Kapil and Dheeraj Wadhawan are accused in Yes Bank and DHFL fraud cases.